 Balmy summer evenings and pre-show picnics; popping of corks and the clinking of glasses; high-quality performance, good company and nature’s very own top tier ventilation system, make open air theatre one of our favourite things.

-While it may be some time before indoor performance gets the green light, we’re pleased that theatre companies and venues across the UK are able to gear up for an exciting summer of outdoor performance.
+We’re pleased that theatre companies and venues across the UK are currently gearing up for an exciting summer of outdoor performance.

 Meanwhile HOME are launching their very own pop-up venue.
 Homeground will be a huge new temporary outdoor space located on First Street, near HOME’s existing building.
 The first two shows at the venue have been announced as Filter Theatre’s acclaimed A Midsummer Night’s Dream and a brand-new version of Alice in Wonderland, by Stockroom Productions.